Frequently Asked Questions

 Workday is a cloud-based Enterprise Resource Planning system (ERP) for Human Resources, Finance, Planning, and Student Services.
 ERP refers to business process management software (in our current case, the example is Banner).

 Workday will be the new tool the SOU uses to store and organize information and data to conduct business.
-This includes everything from paying bills, to tracking time, leave, and reporting.
+The initial phase of Workday implementation includes everything from paying bills, to tracking time, leave, and reporting.
+Workday Student covers an even broader spectrum of University processes, including curricular management of the course catalog and class schedules and everything student related from admission to commencement.
 Workday is a much more modern and integrated system than we currently have.
 It will help us do our work more quickly and efficiently.

 What are the benefits of Workday?